On August 16, 2013, a collision in which a large truck hit an SUV (sports utility vehicle) head-on caused mayhem in the Florida Panhandle.

 - Driving records: The driving records of all persons involved, as well as the trucking company’s maintenance records and personnel files, required by federal and state law, must be preserved.
 Time is of the essence and these documents are critical pieces of evidence when your case goes to court.

-An experienced attorney can combine these seemingly unrelated pieces of evidence to build a persuasive case to present to an insurance adjuster, a mediator and/or a jury.
+Contact an experienced attorney to schedule a consultation and build a persuasive case to present to an insurance adjuster, a mediator and/or a jury.